kariy/logistic-dapp-frontend/README.md

 # Logistic Chain System Front End

+## 🖱 Live demo

+The production version is deployed on Vercel.
+Try it [here](https://logistic-dapp-frontend.vercel.app/).

 ## ✏️ About

 This is a decentralized web application built for [Logistic Dapp Contracts](https://github.com/ammarif/logistic-dapp-contracts)